TrustLLMeu/trustllm-envs/nemo-env/README.md

    You need to execute both, the parallel and non-parallel preprocessing examples, for the training example to work, because they create different splits (train and validation, respectively).
-1. SSH onto the GPU-focused supercomputer such as JUWELS Booster for GPU tasks.
+1. SSH onto a GPU-focused supercomputer such as JUWELS Booster for GPU tasks.
 1. Run a pre-training task.
 Here is an example assuming you're on JUWELS Booster: